Returning to In-Person Troop Meetings and Activities Interim COVID-19 Guidance for Volunteer

 - Avoid touching your eyes, nose, and mouth.
 Wash hands if you do touch.

 Hugs, handshakes, “high-fives,” and even activities like the friendship circle or squeeze can transmit COVID-19 from person to person.
 Refrain from these gestures for the time being.
-Create a safe way for girls and volunteers to greet and end meetings instead.
+Create a safe way for girls and volunteers to greet and end meetings instead (like tapping elbows).

 Note: Use culturally appropriate messages, materials, and resources.